nabilhayet/Hospital/README.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/nabilhayet/Restaurant) ![GitHub forks](https://img.shields.io/github/forks/nabilhayet/Restaurant) ![GitHub followers](https://img.shields.io/github/followers/nabilhayet) ![Bitbucket open issues](https://img.shields.io/bitbucket/issues/nabilhayet/Restaurant)
                                         <h1>:bomb: Hospital :bomb: </h1>

-The name of this project is .
-This project lets a patient or a doctor to sign-up and log-in.
+The name of this project is.
+This project lets a patient or a doctor sign-up and log-in.
 After logged in, a patient can make an appointment on a particular date at a fixed time by selecting an existing doctor in the system.
 A doctor can also log into the system and view the existing appointments.
 Updating or deleting an appointment option available to both doctor and patients.

-<p>This project was created to provide a platform which will allow both doctor and patient to perform any task on a common platform.
-Instead of creating two separate application for both, i decided to build something that would connect the both classes.</p>
+<p>This project was created to provide a platform that will allow both doctor and patient to perform any task on a common platform.
+Instead of creating two separate applications for both, I decided to build something that would connect both classes.</p>

 <a href="https://www.youtube.com/watch?v=UWaRqHpO8fU&t=2s">Demo</a>